- 4 cups cold fat-free milk, divided

 - 1 package (1.4 ounces) sugar-free instant chocolate pudding mix

-- In a large bowl, whisk 1-1/3 cups milk and vanilla pudding for 2 minutes.
-Pour into graham cracker crust.
+- Whisk 1-1/3 cups milk and vanilla pudding mix 2 minutes.
+Spread into crust.

-- In another large bowl, whisk 1-1/3 cups milk and butterscotch pudding mix for 2 minutes.
-Carefully spoon evenly over the vanilla layer.
+- In another bowl, whisk 1-1/3 cups milk and butterscotch pudding mix 2 minutes.
+Carefully spoon over vanilla layer, spreading evenly.

-- In a third large bowl, whisk remaining milk and chocolate pudding mix for 2 minutes.
-Carefully spread evenly over butterscotch layer.
-Spread with whipped topping.
-Sprinkle with pecans.
-Refrigerate for at least 30 minutes.
+- In a third bowl, whisk remaining 1-1/3 cups milk and chocolate pudding mix 2 minutes.
+Carefully spread over top.
+Refrigerate until set, at least 30 minutes.
+If desired, serve with whipped topping and pecans.
 Yield: 8 servings.